nasstiam/api_yamdb_/README.md

 ### Description:

 The YaMDb project collects user reviews of various works.
+Titles have different Genres and Categories.
+Only Administrator can add Titles, Categories adn Genres.
+Users can leave only one text Review on a Title and give a score to Title.
+Users can comment Reviews.
+Only Authenticated users can leave reviews, comments and give ratings.
+User can register by himself or Admin can register User.
+User gets confirmation code on email, which allows to get JWT-Token.

 ### Tech: